-- (1) The party submitting a NOGRR may request that the NOGRR be considered on an urgent timeline ("Urgent") only when the submitter can reasonably show that an existing Nodal Operating Guide provision is impairing or could reasonably impair ERCOT System reliability or wholesale or retail market operations, or is causing or could imminently cause a discrepancy between a Settlement formula and a provision of the ERCOT Protocols. - (2) ROS may designate the NOGRR for Urgent consideration if a submitter requests Urgent status or upon valid motion in a regularly scheduled meeting of the ROS.
-Criteria for designating a NOGRR as Urgent are that the NOGRR: - (a) Requires immediate attention due to: - (i) Serious concerns about ERCOT System reliability or market operations under the unmodified language; or - (ii) The crucial nature of a Settlement activity conducted pursuant to any Settlement formula; and - (b) Is of a nature that allows for rapid implementation without negative consequence to the reliability and integrity of the ERCOT System or market operations. - (3) ERCOT shall prepare an Impact Analysis for Urgent NOGRRs as soon as practicable. - (4) ROS or the OWG shall consider the Urgent NOGRR and Impact Analysis, if available, at the next regularly scheduled ROS or OWG meeting, or at a special meeting called by the ROS or OWG chair to consider the Urgent NOGRR. - (5) If the submitter desires to further expedite processing of the NOGRR, a request for voting via electronic mail may be submitted to the ROS chair.
-The ROS chair may grant the request for voting via electronic mail.
-Such voting shall be conducted pursuant to the

-Technical Advisory Committee Procedures.
-If ROS recommends approval of an Urgent NOGRR, ERCOT shall issue an ROS Report reflecting the ROS action and post it on the ERCOT website within three Business Days after ROS takes action.
-The ROS chair may request action from ROS to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation.
+- (1) The party submitting a NOGRR may request that the NOGRR be considered on an urgent timeline ("Urgent") only when the submitter can reasonably show that an existing Nodal Operating Guide provision is impairing or could imminently impair ERCOT System reliability or wholesale or retail market operations, or is causing or could imminently cause a discrepancy between a Settlement formula and a provision of the ERCOT Protocols. - (2) ROS may designate the NOGRR for Urgent consideration if a submitter requests Urgent status or upon valid motion in a regularly scheduled meeting of the ROS.
+Criteria for designating a NOGRR as Urgent are that the NOGRR requires immediate attention due to: - (a) Serious concerns about ERCOT System reliability or market operations under the unmodified language; or - (b) The crucial nature of a Settlement activity conducted pursuant to any Settlement formula. - (3) ERCOT shall prepare an Impact Analysis for Urgent NOGRRs as soon as practicable. - (4) ROS or the OWG shall consider the Urgent NOGRR and Impact Analysis, if available, at the next regularly scheduled ROS or OWG meeting, or at a special meeting called by the ROS or OWG chair to consider the Urgent NOGRR. - (5) If the submitter desires to further expedite processing of the NOGRR, a request for voting via email may be submitted to the ROS chair.
+The ROS chair may grant the request for voting via email.
+Such voting shall be conducted pursuant to the Technical Advisory Committee Procedures.
+If ROS recommends approval of an Urgent NOGRR, ERCOT shall issue a ROS Report reflecting the ROS action and post it on the ERCOT website within three Business Days after ROS takes action.
+The TAC chair may request action from TAC

-(6) Any revisions to the Nodal Operating Guides that take effect pursuant to an Urgent request shall be subject to an Impact Analysis pursuant to Section 1.3.4.8, ERCOT Impact Analysis Based on Reliability and Operations Subcommittee Report, and TAC consideration pursuant to Section 1.3.4.10, Technical Advisory Committee Vote.
+- to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation. - (6) Any NOGRRs that take effect pursuant to an Urgent request shall be subject to an Impact Analysis pursuant to Section 1.3.4.8, ERCOT Impact Analysis Based on Reliability and Operations Subcommittee Report, and TAC consideration pursuant to Section 1.3.4.10, Technical Advisory Committee Vote.